-If we succumb to the persuasion of cloud watching our imaginations would drift into reveries of unattainable fantasy, of hitching a ride atop Falkor the Luckdragon and rocketing across these lighter than air apparitions as if he were a trackless roller coaster fueled by cocaine.
-And then we might squeeze ourselves into skin tight Kryptonian fabric and fly through these majestic pillows of vapor with nothing more than clenched fists and willpower.
+If we succumb to the persuasion of cloud-watching our imaginations would drift into reveries of unattainable fantasy, of hitching a ride atop Falkor the Luckdragon and rocketing across these lighter than air apparitions as if he were a trackless roller coaster fueled by cocaine.
+Or we might consider squeezing ourselves into skin-tight Kryptonian fabric and flying through these majestic pillows of vapor ourselves with nothing more than clenched fists and willpower.
 You know, the study of clouds is a daydreamer’s science.

 The constant transformation of clouds and their fleeting nature are like poignant metaphors for life itself.
 We’re here for a moment, gone the next, and in our lumbering travels through space and time we wish we could just be whatever it is we wanted to be, to go on existing and nothing more.
-The inefficiencies of modern living breeds anxiety and the burden of always having to rush to get things done.
-Citizens of the world would rejoice from legislation or religion that required an hour of cloud watching a day, to reset our temperament for living.
+It's the inefficiencies of modern living that breeds anxiety and the burden of always having to rush to get things done.
+Citizens of the world would rejoice from legislation or religion that required an hour of cloud-watching per day—just to reset our temperament for living.

 To become aware of clouds is to slow down.
 The effortless serenity in clouds, their soft features and leisurely motion, has always satisfied our longing for grace and beauty.
 A world without clouds would be immeasurably boring.
 Nothing would be more repulsive and dull than having to stare at the same lifeless sky day after day.
 It’s the presence of clouds that keeps the outdoors interesting, and life as well.